-The Wexner Medical Center at The Ohio State University is one of the largest university hospitals in the country.
-It serves as a tertiary referral center for the state of Ohio as well as neighboring states.
-It is also responsible for delivering primary care to a large segment of central Ohio.
+The Ohio State University Wexner Medical Center is one of the largest academic medical centers in the country.
+It serves as a tertiary referral center for the state of Ohio as well as neighboring states and delivers primary care to a large segment of central Ohio.

-which includes our new ED on the first floor which opened August 2014.
-The hospital is scheduled to open in 2015.
-Nationwide Children's Hospital is also one of the largest children's hospital in the country.
+Nationwide Children's Hospital is also one of the largest children's hospitals in the country.
 It is the pediatric tertiary referral center of central Ohio.
-Both hospitals offer multiple sub-specialty training programs and expertise in a variety of disciplines.
+It offers multiple subspecialty training programs and expertise in a variety of pediatric disciplines enhancing resident education.

-Riverside Methodist and Grant hospitals are large private hospitals with numerous residency training programs and strong interests in clinical teaching.
+Riverside Methodist Hospital and Grant Medical Center are large private local hospitals with numerous residency training programs, subspecialty support and a strong interest in clinical education.

 More than 200,000 patients are collectively treated at The Ohio State University Wexner Medical Center and Nationwide Children's Hospital Emergency Departments.
-Each of the hospitals receives a representative share of critically ill medical and surgical patients.
+Each of the sites provides care to a vast number of critically ill medical and surgical patients.

-The University Medical Center and Department of Emergency Medicine are located on the largest unified university campus in the United States with outstanding academic and cultural environments.
-The Department of Emergency Medicine has full departmental status within The Ohio State University College of Medicine.
+The Ohio State University Wexner Medical Center and the Department of Emergency Medicine are located on the largest unified university campus in the United States with outstanding academic and cultural environments.
+The Department of Emergency Medicine has full departmental status within The Ohio State University College of Medicine and many of our faculty serve in administrative roles within the hospital and the College of Medicine.

 Please take some time to view our web pages that describe the residency program in detail by following the links at the left.
 For more information about the city of Columbus, a friendly Midwestern town with metropolitan style and a low cost of living, see our Columbus description page